vobyjs/oby/README.md

 #### `$.effect`

-An effect is similar to a computed, but it returns a function for manually disposing of it instead of an Observable, and if you return a function from inside it that's automatically registered as a cleanup function.
+An effect is similar to a memo, but it returns a function for manually disposing of it instead of an Observable, and if you return a function from inside it that's automatically registered as a cleanup function.

-- **Note**: this function is inteded for side effects that interact with the outside world, if you need to derive some value out of some Observables or if you need to update Observables it's recommended to instead use `$.computed`.
+- **Note**: this function is inteded for side effects that interact with the outside world, if you need to derive some value out of some Observables or if you need to update Observables it's recommended to instead use `$.reaction`.

 Interface: